james-arn/vesta-property/README.md

 ## Running the project ongoing

-1. Run `npm run watch` -this will watch for changes and rebuild the project
+1. Run `npm run watch:dev or npm run watch:prod` -this will watch for changes and rebuild the project
 2. Open chrome and go to `chrome://extensions/`
 3. Click on `Update`
 4. You can now see the update.